brandonhundt/brandonhundt/_posts/2014-01-25-the-hypocrisy-between-a-countrys-political-philosophy-and-how-its-sports-leagues-are-run.md

 ---
 id: 1059
-title: 'The hypocrisy between a country&#8217;s political philosophy and how its sports leagues are run'
+title: "The hypocrisy between a country's political philosophy and how its sports leagues are run"
 date: 2014-01-25T23:24:36+00:00
 author: Brandon Hundt
 layout: post